danschultz/svg-js/README.markdown

 # SVG JS
-SVG JS is a JavaScript library for creating and interacting with SVG elements.
+SVG JS is a JavaScript library for creating and interacting with SVG content.

+This library aims to:

+* Provide an object oriented interface for working with SVG.
+* Provide utilities and helpers for modifying SVG elements.
+* Provide an abstraction for the SVG spec.
+* Not have any dependencies on other JavaScript libraries.

+This library does not provide cross-browser support.

 ## Overview
-SVG JS provides an object oriented way of interacting with SVG elements.

 ### A simple SVG document